openstack/ironic/doc/source/install/configure-nova-flavors.rst

 Scheduling based on traits
 --------------------------

-Starting with the Queens release, the Compute service supports scheduling based on qualitative attributes using traits.
+The Compute service supports scheduling based on qualitative attributes using traits.
 Starting with Bare Metal REST API version 1.37, it is possible to assign a list of traits to each bare metal node.
 Traits assigned to a bare metal node will be assigned to the corresponding resource provider in the Compute service placement API.

 When creating a flavor in the Compute service, required traits may be specified